Automattic/jetpack/projects/plugins/jetpack/to-test.md

 - adding the Sharing Buttons block nested within other blocks (e.g., Group or Columns)
 - creating a block pattern where the Sharing Buttons block is present
 - testing both frontend and editor views
-- test accross different screen sizes
+- test across different screen sizes
 - with a block-based theme active, navigate to Jetpack > Setting > Sharing and test with the existing Sharing Buttons toggle setting & functionality

 ### And More!